rmosolgo/graphql-ruby/readme.md

 Calls selectively expose your application to the world.
 They always return values and they may perform mutations.

-Calls declare returns, declare arguments, and implement `#execute!`.
+Calls declare returns, declare arguments, and implement `#execute`.

 This call just finds values: